LouisCE/warrior-path/README.md

 ### Images

 The site uses a curated collection of imagery designed to reflect the spirit of martial arts.
-Images were chosen to represent:
+Images were chosen from Google Images to represent:

 - **Juniors and Seniors** training in a focused, welcoming environment.
 - **Striking arts** like Muay Thai and Boxing, with photos showing pad work and form.